 The supporting documents you will need are:

-- Personal statement of interest (500 words maximum), outlining your specific interdisciplinary interests or pursuits, extracurricular activities that demonstrate community involvement, and any relevant previous experience of living in an academic community or other communal environment.
+- Personal statement of interest (500 words maximum one page long with word count bottom right), outlining your specific interdisciplinary interests or pursuits, extracurricular activities that demonstrate community involvement, and any relevant previous experience of living in an academic community or other communal environment.